mightbesimon/PONG/README.md

 ## Acknowledgments ##

-- next time I'd rather spend my weekend at BAR101 sinking cruisers than this crap
+- rather be clubbing next time
-- also missed lectures to do this
+- missed lectures to do this
 - also lectures are actually useless
+- lectures are now cancelled lmao
 - shoutout covid-19
+- clubs are now cancelled too fml